 - Dehydration: “The doctor advised the patient to increase their fluid and electrolyte intake to combat dehydration.”

 - Lab Reports: “The comprehensive metabolic panelThe Comprehensive Metabolic Panel (CMP) is a routine blood test that provides a wealth of information about your body’s chemical balance and organ function.
-Consider it a snapshot of your internal landscape, revealing clues about your metabolism, kidney and liver… Read More (CMP) showed slightly low potassium levels, indicating a mild electrolyte imbalance.”
+Consider it a snapshot of your internal landscape, revealing clues about your metabolism, kidney and liver health, electrolyte levels, and more.
+While not a diagnostic tool… Read More (CMP) showed slightly low potassium levels, indicating a mild electrolyte imbalance.”

 Electrolytes and Metabolism: The Power Players: